wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 extends this functionality (and gains the common DQN implementation) but implements its own version of the preprocess step.

-The interfaces and some of its concretions are shown below:
+The interfaces and some of its concretions are listed below:

 * **Agent Interface**, along concrete agents for **BananaSimple**, **BananaVisual** and **Gridworld**.
 * **Model Interface**, along concrete models for **Pytorch**, **Tensorflow** or a **numpy q-table**.